Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Concluding remarks

-The authors are grateful to CCiS at CUNY Queens College for the computational resources, to Andrew Brouwer for pointing out the HPV example, to Mohab Safey El Din for bringing our attention to regular sequences, to Alexander Demin for helpful discussions about F4 algorithm, and to the referees for their useful comments.

-This work was partially supported by the National Science Foundation under grants CCF-2212460, CCF-1563942, CCF-1564132, DMS-1760448, DMS-1853650, and DMS-1853482.
+\begin{acks} The authors are grateful to CCiS at CUNY Queens College for the computational resources, to Andrew Brouwer for pointing out the HPV example, to Mohab Safey El Din for bringing our attention to regular sequences, to Alexander Demin for helpful discussions about F4 algorithm, and to the referees for their useful comments.
+This work was partially supported by the NSF grants CCF-2212460, 1563942, 1564132 and DMS-1760448, 1853650, 1853482, and the French ANR-22-CE48-0008 OCCAM project. \end{acks}